vahidAK/NanoMethPhase/README.md

 required arguments:
   --MethylCallfile METHYLCALLFILE, -mc METHYLCALLFILE
-                        The path to the nanopolish methylation call file from.
+                        The path to the per-read methylation call file.

 optional arguments:
-  -h, --help            show this help message and exit --callThreshold CALLTHRESHOLD, -ct CALLTHRESHOLD
+  -h, --help            show this help message and exit --tool_and_callthresh TOOL_AND_CALLTHRESH, -tc TOOL_AND_CALLTHRESH
+                        Software you have used for methylation calling (nanoplish, megalodon, deepsignal):methylation call
-                        Quality threshold for considering a site as methylated in methylation call file.
-Default is 2.0 --motif MOTIF, -mf MOTIF
+                        threshold for considering a site as methylated, unmethylated or ambiguous in methylation call file.
+                        Default is nanopolish:2 which is when methylation calling performed by nanopolish and a CpG with llr >= 2 will be considered as methylated and llr <= -2 as unmethylated, anything in between will be considered as ambiguous call.For megalodon, call thresold will be delta probability (prob_methylated -
+                        prob_unmethylated) which is e^mod_log_prob - (1 -
+                        e^mod_log_prob).
+For example, with a call threshold of 0.6 (0.8-0.2) CpGs between 0.8 and 0.2 probability
+                        will be considered as ambiguous and >=0.8 as methylated and <=0.2 as unmethylated.
+For deepsignal, as for megalodon, this call threshold is delta probability (prob_methylated -
+                        prob_unmethylated).NOTE: Megalodon per-read text file
+                        must be for only 5mC CpGs .
+Do not use per-read text file where there are predictions for 2 or more modifications (e.g. 5mC and 5hmC) --motif MOTIF, -mf MOTIF
                         The motif you called methylation for (cpg), Currently just cpg.
   --threads THREADS, -t THREADS
-                        Number of parallel processes --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE
+                        Number of parallel processes.
+Default is 4 --chunk_size CHUNK_SIZE, -cs CHUNK_SIZE
                         Number of reads send to each proccessor.
 Default is 100